collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Fork and Pull Model

-If you cloned from a fork, when you push to "origin", you will be pushing to the fork.
+* Fork the repo
+* Clone the fork, which will now be the remote "origin"
+* Make your changes, push the changes back to the fork
+* Submit the pull request

 </td></tr>